Top 10 Strangest Borders In The World Today

 Photo: The Conversation

-At a length of 1630 km, the boundary line between Sweden and Norway in most part follows the demarcation of waters in the Scandinavian Alps.
-It begins in the north at the "Treriksroset" tripoint, situated on the banks of the lake Goldajarvi, where a monument marks the crossing of the Swedish-Norwegian and Finnish-Norwegian borders.
-In the south the border comes to an end near the village of Sponvika in the municipality of Halden.
+The border between Sweden and Norway is 1630 kilometers long and mostly follows the demarcation of waters in the Scandinavian Alps.
+It begins in the north at the "Treriksroset" tripoint on the banks of Lake Goldajarvi, where a monument marks the crossing of the Swedish and Norwegian borders.
+The border ends in the south near the village of Sponvika in the municipality of Halden.

-The border has undergone several modifications, notably as a result of armed conflicts.
-In 1645 the kingdom of Denmark-Norway ceded several provinces to Sweden under the terms of the Treaty of Bromsebro, subsequently also ceding the provinces of Trondelag and Bohuslan to Sweden in 1658.
-In 1660, the Treaty of Copenhagen confirmed the terms of the preceding treaties but required Sweden to return Trondelag.
+The border has changed several times, most notably as a result of armed conflicts.
+Under the terms of the Treaty of Bromsebro, the kingdom of Denmark-Norway ceded several provinces to Sweden in 1645, later ceding Trondelag and Bohuslan to Sweden in 1658.
+The Treaty of Copenhagen, signed in 1660, confirmed the terms of the preceding treaties but required Sweden to return Trondelag.

-In 1905, upon the dissolution of the union between Norway and Sweden, Norway was forced to demolish several of its fortresses constructed along the border.
+Following the dissolution of the union between Norway and Sweden in 1905, Norway was forced to demolish several of its border fortresses.

-During the Second World War, many Norwegians left their country, then occupied by Germany, in order to settle in Sweden, a neutral country.
+During WWII, many Norwegians fled their country, which was then occupied by Germany, to settle in Sweden, a neutral country.

 4. Two countries, once couch- Netherlands/Belgium